17th Karmapa

 In Jan.
 2004, he again taught thousands of people (Buddhist, Hindu, Muslim and others) at the seat of the Buddha's Achievement in Bodhgaya, Bihar, India.

-On July 26, 2007 he turned 22, according to the Western way of calculating age, but he is still in temporary residence at Ramoche.
+In July 2013 he turns 28, according to the Western way of calculating age, but he is still in temporary residence at Ramoche.

 Karmapa: Hope of the future?